ma-2pac/2700_A2/README.md

 Successful demonstration of the code can be shown qualitatively through the output of the LEDs being brighter for higher duty cycles and dimmer for lower duty cycles.

 ### Modular Testing
 - Start program with no switches UP.
-LEDs should be off or close to off
+LEDs should be very dim as this is a duty_high of 1 count.
+- If Led's
 - Toggle switch 1 to UP.
 The LEDs should be on and bright
 - Toggle switch 1 to DOWN and toggle switch 2 to UP.
 The LEDs should be on but slightly dimmer
 - Repeat for all other switches, observing brightness decreasing with each switch